 Closing thoughts on SMGs in Helldivers 2

-SMGs in Helldivers 2 are light one-handed weapons.
+SMGs in Helldivers 2 are light (and usually) one-handed weapons.
 This means they have great handing stats and usually a low amount of recoil per bullet, but a noticeable amount of sway even when standing still.
 They’re low range and somewhat inaccurate weapons, a fact further reinforced by their simple sights and low initial velocities on their projectiles.
 Combined with either unimpressive damage output or total damage in reserves, SMGs in Helldivers 2 ultimately end up being somewhat unremarkable weapons.
-SMGs are the only category of primary weapons that can be wielded in conjunction with the Ballistic Shield stratagem, which gives them a niche to occupy.
+SMGs are the only category of primary weapons that can be wielded in conjunction with the Ballistic Shield stratagem (sans the crossbow), which gives them a niche to occupy.
 Outside of that, only the Pummeler manages to find its place on higher difficulty missions thanks to the utility its stun brings to the mission.
 Their situation is somewhat reminiscent of the assault rifle category before stronger options such as the Adjudicator or Tenderizer were introduced.
 As with many primaries out there, they could use a buff or a change to give them a stronger identity.

 Image Credit: Arrowhead Game Studios.